Inspiration comes to me in the light of dawn, a glowing sunset, the gesture of a windblown tree or reflections in smooth waters.

 There never seems to be an end to my education, weekly life drawing and painting on location continue to challenge me.
 I teach weekly classes at Chastain Art Center and conduct my own workshops a few times a year locally and along the coast.

 Since my youth, not much has changed.
 A rainy day remains an invitation to turn on some beautiful music and create at the easel.

-Most recently, I have had paintings accepted into OPA 2016 Salon, ASMA Seventeenth National, the Oil Painters of America 25th National Juried Exhibition, Southeastern Pastel Society 17th International, American Impressionist Society 16th National Exhibition, WPSE Fifth Annual Exhibition 2016, American Society of Marine Artists Regional and National, the American Women Artists 2015 National Juried Exhibition and one into Oil Painters of America Juried Salon Show of Traditional Oils at Beverly McNeil Gallery in Birmingham, AL in October.
+Most recently, I am one of Pastel Journals December 2016 issue, 10 Artists to Watch.
+I have had paintings accepted into OPA 2016 Salon, ASMA Seventeenth National, the Oil Painters of America 25th National Juried Exhibition, Southeastern Pastel Society 17th International, American Impressionist Society 16th National Exhibition, WPSE Fifth Annual Exhibition 2016, American Society of Marine Artists Regional and National, the American Women Artists 2015 National Juried Exhibition and one into Oil Painters of America Juried Salon Show of Traditional Oils at Beverly McNeil Gallery in Birmingham, AL in October.

 Festivals and Expositions

 I was an invited artist in the Olmstead Plein Air Paintout in Atlanta, GA 2016, I was invited to participate in the 2015 Door County Plein Air Festival, was an exhibiting artist at Southeastern Wildlife Expo in Charleston, SC in 2014, 2015 and 2016.
 I think we all have a bucket list and one of the things on my list was to be an Artist in Residence (AIR) in Acadia National Park.